kylebrandt/tempExprDoc/expr.md

 Fields:

-- Input: The refID (e.g. `A`) to resample
+- Input: The variable of time series data (refID (e.g. `A`)) to resample
--
+- Window: The duration of time to resample to, for example `10s`.
+Units may be `s` seconds, `m` for minutes, `h` for hours, `d` for days, `w` for weeks, and `y` of years.
+- Downsample: The reduction function to use when there are more than one data point per window sample.
+See the reduction operation for behavior details.
+- Upsample: The method to use to fill a window sample that has no data points: `pad` fills with the last know value, `backfill` with next known value, and `fillna` to fill empty sample windows with NaNs.

-Resampling resamples each time series to have a consistent time interval.
+Resample changes the time stamps in each time series to have a consistent time interval.
 The main use case is so you can resample time series that do not share the same timestamps so math can be performed between them.
 This can be done by resample each of the two series, and then in a Math operation referencing the resampled variables.

 ### Math

 - Input Type: Time Series or Numbers
 - Output Type: Time Series or Numbers

 Math is for free form math formulas on time series or number data.
 Data from other queries or expressions are referenced with the RefID prefixed with a dollar sign, for example `$A`.

 Numeric constants may be in decimal (`2.24`), octal (with a leading zero like `072`), or hex (with a leading 0x like `0x2A`).
 Exponentials and signs are also supported (e.g., `-0.8e-2`).